Home

 Step 2. - Ask what your payout penalty is if you pay out early.

-Step 6. - Ask what your penalty would be, if you and your buyer both, place new mortgages with your mortgage lender.
+Step 6. - Ask what your penalty would be, if you and your buyer both, place new mortgages with your lender.

 Step 7. - Write all the answers given down to review later.